-Atmospheric pressure maps and the instruments of measuring atmospheric pressure
+Atmospheric pressure maps and Instruments of measuring atmospheric pressure

 The atmospheric envelope of the Earth